Why pursue a Chemistry degree at Rutgers-Camden?

 I am a current or prospective undergraduate student and I have specific questions about the sequence of courses I should take.
 Whom do I contact for more information?

 See “Our Courses” for a list of courses, which includes information on all pre-requisites, or visit the “Our Programs” page and click on your program of interest to see the requirements and recommended sequence of courses for your program of interest.
-Contact Mary R. Craig, our Undergraduate Program Coordinator, with specific questions.
+Contact Dr. Alex J. Roche, our Undergraduate Program Coordinator, with specific questions.

 Will I be able to do laboratory work as an M.S. graduate student in order to build my resume?